 "My mom and dad both have dementia.
-I am all alone taking care of them since my sister passed away.
+I am all alone taking care of them since.
 I have no one to help me.
 I get sad and frustrated with them both.
 How do I deal with my feelings?"

 There are many different kinds of dementia.
 My dad's condition resulted from surgery, while Mom's developed more subtly—the type they used to call "senile dementia."
 Now it is called "organic brain disease."
 Whatever the type, Alzheimer's disease, vascular, Pick's disease, Parkinson's-related or just plain "organic brain syndrome," it is painful for the caregiver.
 Sometimes the pain is so raw and isolating that the caregivers become more ill than those they are caring for.